fariasmateuss/meme-generator/README.md

 # License

-Made with hearts by Mateus V. Farias
+Made with :hearts: by Mateus V. Farias

 Released under the [MIT License](/LICENSE)